juusujanar/syncthing-relay-docker/README.md

+:warning: Syncthing now offers an official Docker image for their Relay server: https://hub.docker.com/r/syncthing/relaysrv

+**This repository is archived and will not get any further updates.**

+---

 # Syncthing Relay server in Docker

 This repository offers a Syncthing Relay server in a Docker image format.
 The relay servers are used in situations, where clients can not connect directly to each other, for example due to NAT or firewalls.